LALU:

 A>B Set Flag

-If A>B
+IF A>B

 1001

-A=B Set Flag if
+A=B Set Flag IF

 A=B